Photo by Thanya Jones/Shutterstock

 Photo by Taiki Bansei/Shutterstock

-The climbing season usually spans from early July to early September, the trails close outside of that period as the mountain peak is usually covered in snow.
-Try to avoid the Obon Holiday in mid-July as the trails can get quite crowded during this period.
+The best time to climb is from early July to early September, as the trails are closed outside this period due to snow at the peak.
+If you can, try to avoid the Obon Holiday in mid-July, as the trails can get pretty crowded during that time.

 Attend a Sumo Tournament